NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Method

 \subsection{Quantum Auto-Encoding}

 The compression of the variable quantum circuit will be done through QAE.
-With QAE, similar to a classical auto-encoder, information is compressed to a dense form and can be decompressed to its original space.
+With QAE, similar to classical auto-encoding, information is compressed to a dense form and can be decompressed to its original space.
 QAE aims to reduce the number of qubits to represent the information while minimizing the information loss.
-In this work, we will use the method presented by Romero et al. \cite{Romero_2017}.
+In this work, we will use the method presented by Romero et al. \cite{Romero_2017} since, to the best of our knowledge, it is the first implementation of QAE and offers a verifiable baseline for our results.
 The overall structure is presented in Figure \ref{fig:QAE}.
-With a QAE, a parameterized encoder and decoder are used to compress an initial quantum state to fewer qubits, which can be recovered to the original state using the decoder; the inverse of the encoder.
+With a QAE, a parameterized encoder is used to compress an initial quantum state to fewer qubits, which can be recovered to the original state using the decoder; the inverse of the encoder.
 The encoder is constructed from a parameterized quantum circuit, trained using a set of representable initial states.
 For these instances, a classical optimization is used to find the best parameter set for minimal information loss.
 In this paper, the initial state is the solved ground state of a Hydrogen molecule for a given atomic distance.
+Solved states are used to ensure proper coverage of the target state space.
 The state is prepared through a UCCSD VQE ansatz with pre-trained parameters.
-After the encoding state, the "trash" state, i.e., the qubits discarded after encoding, should always produce a $\ket{0}$ state.
-This $\ket{0}$ state is re-instantiated for the decoding state to decode the compressed state back to the initial state.
-As can be seen in Figure \ref{fig:QAE}, if the trash state equates to exactly $\ket{0}$, and the decoder is equal to the inverse of the encoder, both stages should cancel each other resulting in matching initial and final quantum state (i.e., $F(\ket{\psi_i}, \rho_i^{out}) = 1$).
-To train the decoder, it suffices to train the encoder and decoder using only the trash state \cite{Romero_2017}.
+After encoding the state, the ``trash'' state, i.e., the qubits discarded after encoding, should always produce a predefined state.
+For convenience, we use the $\ket{0}$ state.
+This $\ket{0}$ state is re-instantiated to decode the compressed state back to the initial state.
+As can be seen in Figure \ref{fig:QAE}, if the ``trash'' state equates to exactly $\ket{0}$, and the decoder is equal to the inverse of the encoder, both stages should cancel each other out resulting in matching initial and final quantum state (i.e., the fidelity $F(\ket{\psi_i}, \rho_i^{out}) = 1$).
+To train the decoder, it suffices to use only the ``trash'' state \cite{Romero_2017}.
 This method is also employed in this work, using a statevector simulator.
-To evaluate the trash state, the qubits in latent space are traced away, and the fidelity of the trash state is extracted.
-On physical quantum hardware, a SWAP test \cite{barenco1997stabilization} should be used to compare the 'trash' state to a reference state $\ket{0}$.
+To evaluate the ``trash'' state, the qubits in latent space are traced away, and the fidelity of the ``trash'' state is extracted.
+On physical quantum hardware, a SWAP test \cite{barenco1997stabilization} should be used to compare the ``trash'' state to a reference state $\ket{0}$.